on404/remainder/README.md

-#Overview
+# Break Time Reminder

+## Overview

 The Break Time Reminder is a simple Python application built using Tkinter that reminds users to take short breaks at regular intervals during work hours.
 It helps prevent eye strain and promotes healthy work habits.

-#Features
+## Features

---    Displays a reminder message to take a 5-minute break.
+- Displays a reminder message to take a 5-minute break.
---   Allows the user to extend the break time by an additional 5 minutes.
+- Allows the user to extend the break time by an additional 5 minutes.
---   Automatically hides the reminder after acknowledgment.
+- Automatically hides the reminder after acknowledgment.
---   Provides a clean and simple user interface.
+- Provides a clean and simple user interface.

 ## Installation

 To use the script, follow these steps: